mifi/lossless-cut/batch.md

 I wish more people were aware of this: large language models like ChatGPT can be incredibly useful for helping non-programmers with simple scripting tasks as well as helping you learn things and debug error messages, and it's free!
 Basically you just ask the AI to write a script for you to do whatever you need.
 If it doesn't work, you can continue the conversation with the AI and give it the error messages you received and it will try to help your get it working.

 Start your sentence with your operating system, e.g. "I am using Windows 10", then try to be so exact and concise as possible to describe what kind of files you have and what you want to do with them to the AI using FFmpeg.
-Example prompt:
+Example prompt to the AI:

 > I am on macOS.
 Please help me write a script that for each *.mp4 file in a specified folder, losslessly removes the first 10 seconds from each file?
 Also how do I run the script?
 The files are inside the folder `/Users/user/my-files`.
 I have FFmpeg installed and running as `ffmpeg`.